 The Town Clerk will notify Rushcliffe Borough Council of the new Councillor appointment.
 The successful candidate(s) must complete the 'registration of interests' within 28 days of being elected.
 The form should be handed to the Town Clerk for forwarding to the Monitoring Officer.

 If insufficient candidates come forward for co-option, the process should continue, whereby the vacancies are again advertised.

-This Councillor Co-option Policy was considered by the Policy and Resources Committee on 04 June 2019 and approved by the Town Council at its meeting on XX YYYY ZZZZ.
+This Councillor Co-option Policy was considered and approved by Bingham Town Council on 24 May 2022.

-Minute Reference:
+Minute Reference: 20